-Simultaneous visual and aural immersion is the linchpin of a true virtual reality experience— yet, until today, the limitations of the 3D audio technology used in VR/ AR programming have prevented this true immersion from being created, rendering a VR experience with too many reminders that true reality exists elsewhere.
-Using patent-pending dynamic HRTFs and other new technologies featured in Dirac’s Dynamic 3D Audio platform, Dirac VR removes one of the industry’s major barriers to a truly immersive VR/AR experience.
-You’ll no longer notice you’re wearing a headset.
+Simultaneous visual and aural immersion is the linchpin of a true virtual reality experience.
+But so far, the limitations of 3D audio technology used in VR/ AR programming have prevented this true immersion from happening.
+Resulting in a subpar VR experience with too many reminders that true reality exists elsewhere.

 Groundbreaking Dynamic HRTFs